sahilphule/devops-templates/documentation/terraform/aws/ecs-terraform/ecs-terraform.md

 - Also will deploy RDS MySQL Instance to store the relational data and connect it to ECS.

 ---
 ## Prerequisites
+---

 1. AWS Account with an IAM User with administrative permissions.
 2. Terraform installed.

 ---
+## Write Terraform Configuration files
+---

+First, we will write Terraform configuration files for AWS resources using predefined modules available on the internet.

 ## Steps
 1. Create the **ecs-terraform** directory.